 Work restrictions and regulations

 You may have restrictions on the number of hours you can work and the type of work that you can do while you study.
 It’s your responsibility to check any restrictions before applying for jobs.
-The Careers and Employability Service is not authorised to give any advice on work permits and visas.
+The Careers Service is not authorised to give any advice on work permits and visas.
 Please contact the Student Immigration Manager who can provide advice and information.

 Finding a part-time job